-We were wined, dined and entertained in what was a 3-hour trip to the infamous, site.
+We were wined, dined and entertained in what was a 3-hour trip to the infamous, historic site.
 The elegant, deep-blue, tastefully decorated carriages gave us deja vu of the British Pullman train we had the pleasure of riding on just a few months earlier back home in England.

 The train journey also included a free tour of the Citadel, which was absolutely spellbinding (that’s both the tour and the site) and high tea at the Belmond Sanctuary Lodge, just adjacent to the entrance of the park.